andy-sweet/fcdiff/doc/methods.rst

     circles) and unknown fixed parameters (rounded rectangles) in our model.
 The sharp rectangles are plates that represent the number of times a variable or parameter is repeated.
-..
-The non-trivial relationship between :math:`R` and :math:`T` is depicted
-..     in :numref:`graphical_model_rt`.
-..
-..
-.. .. _graphical_model_rt:
-..
-.. .. figure:: images/graphical_model_rt.*
-..     :height: 400 pc
-..     :align: center
-..
-..
-The graph that represents the conditional dependences between the hidden
-..     random variables :math:`R` and :math:`T` for unhealthy patient :math:`u`.

-Now we'll go into detail on the distributions of these random variables and their parameters.
+Now we go into more detail on the distributions of these random variables and their parameters.

 Let :math:`R_{nu}` be a Bernoulli random variable indicating that